 You will see this sign in central city locations on or near the traffic signal push button.
 It is also known as a scramble crossing.

 No buses signA bus driver must not drive past a no bus sign.

 No trucks signA truck driver must not drive past a no trucks sign.

-No bicycles signA cyclist must not ride past a no bicycles sign.
+No bicycles signA bike rider must not ride past a no bicycles sign.

 No pedestrians signPedestrians must not walk past a no pedestrians sign.

 These regulatory signs let you know where you are allowed to park or stop.
 They show you:

 - what vehicles can park

 - the times and time limit you can be in the area